-- 3.127.
-The Council supports improved digital connectivity, including the provision of full fibre and 4G and 5G across the District, due to the benefits it will bring to both businesses and residents.
+3.127.
+The District Council supports improved digital connectivity, including the provision of full fibre and 4G and 5G across the District, due to the benefits it will bring to both businesses and residents.
 It supports the installation of communications infrastructure in excavation projects where the District has determined that it is both financially feasible and consistent with the District's long-term goals to develop full fibre communications infrastructure.
-The Coast to Capital Strategic Economic Plan also seeks to improve digital connectivity across the District, including the delivery of full fibre connectivity for the proposed Science and Technology Park to the west of Burgess Hill. - 3.128.
-Policies DP1, DP7 and DP23 of the District Plan seek major36 new housing and commercial developments to be directly served by high quality fibre networks.
-Such high quality communications infrastructure is essential to ensure Mid Sussex is able to develop sustainable communities by achieving the District Council's aspirations for sustainable economic growth as well as supporting the increasing number of internet capable devices in the home. - 3.129.
+The Coast to Capital Strategic Economic Plan also seeks to improve digital connectivity across the District, including the delivery of full fibre connectivity for the proposed Science and Technology Park to the west of Burgess Hill.

+3.128.
+Policies DP1, DP7 and DP23 of the District Plan seek major new housing and commercial developments to be directly served by high quality fibre networks.
+Such high quality communications infrastructure is essential to ensure Mid Sussex is able to develop sustainable communities by achieving the District Council's aspirations for sustainable economic growth as well as supporting the increasing number of internet capable devices in the home.

+3.129.
 It is the District Council's preference that full fibre connectivity should be designed into the development at the masterplan stage and implemented through a planning condition.
-If the development proposal does not adequately address the requirement for full fibre connectivity, the District Council may request a financial contribution to improve linkage to an available backhaul network, exchange and/ or the upgrading of an exchange where this has been identified as necessary to ensure full fibre can be provided. - 3.130.
-The District Council will negotiate with the developer over the appropriate level of financial contribution required.
+If the development proposal does not adequately address the requirement for full fibre connectivity, the District Council may request a financial contribution to improve linkage to an available backhaul network, exchange and/ or the upgrading of an exchange where this has been identified as necessary to ensure full fibre can be provided.